xoeg/Flame-Transfer-Function-Tutorial/day1.md

 * On the left plot we have the pressure measurements recorded by the microphones (blue probes).
 * On the right plot we have the heat release as captured by the PMT (yellow box).
 * On the bottom plot you can see the flame in our combustor being forced.

+After some treatment of these measurements one can compute the FTF.

 ![FTF_gif](/assets/FTF.gif)